When is the Best Time to Move to a CCRC (Continuing Care Retirement Community)?

 For many older adults who are currently independent but like the idea of living in a setting where healthcare services are available if needed down the road, a continuing care retirement community (CCRC) can be an ideal solution.

-A popular question among prospective CCRC residents is “When is the best time to make the move?”
-There is no perfect answer to this question because everyone’s situation will be different.
+A popular question is “When is the best time to move to a CCRC?”
+And there is no perfect answer to this question because everyone’s situation will be different.
 However, waiting too long can mean missing out on some of the very reasons people are attracted to a CCRC in the first place.

 If you feel that a continuing care retirement community is right for you, here are a few reasons why you may want to consider moving sooner rather than later: